Russell-Waterhouse/blog/content/post/haskell-1-year.md

 func :: [Item] -> [Item]
 func items =
     let foo = functionA items
-    let bar = functionB items
+        bar = functionB items
-    let bar' = Debug.trace ("the value of foo is: " <> show foo) bar in
+        bar' = Debug.trace ("the value of foo is: " <> show foo) bar
+    in
         functionC foo bar'
 ```

-All this to say, Lazy evaluation means almost nothing to me in my day-to-day
+All this to say, lazy evaluation means almost nothing to me in my day-to-day
 development experience.

+### Resource Usage

+I don't buy that idea that Haskell's GHC compiler is always brilliant and
+perfect and actually does mutations under the hood to make sure that no extra
+resources are used.
+From what little profiling and optimization I've done,
+it sure feels like there is a lot of performance left on the table.

+### Refactoring

+Refactoring in Haskell is nice.
+It's usually pretty easy to abstract
+bits out into their own functions and modules.

 ## My Conclusions

+Overall, I think Haskell delivered a little less to me than was advertised.
+I was sold on the idea that my programs are going to do incredible complex
+things with concurrency levels not previously seen to mortal eyes in a way
+that makes refactoring a dream.

+A more accurate description is a quirky language with an amazing type system,
+decent developer experience, and almost no job opportunities.
+Still a good
+language, and I don't regret learning it or using it.
+However, if anyone on
+the internet is telling you that Haskell, or functional programming in general,
+is the solution to all of your, problems, I think they have fundamentally
+misunderstood your problems.

 Overall, I think that Haskell does some things better than any other language
 that I know.
 However, Pure Functional Programming isn't one of them.
 For me,